November 21, 2024

 To address these concerns, Tether has announced plans to implement real-time reserve reporting, allowing for more immediate verification of its reserves.
 However, as of now, there is no fixed timeline for this initiative’s completion.

-In the below video Jordan Belfort, the former stockbroker known as the “Wolf of Wall Street” and current crypto bull, discusses why he thinks stablecoin USDT issuer Tether is a scam.
+In the below video Jordan Belfort, the former stockbroker known as the “Wolf of Wall Street” and current bull, discusses why he thinks stablecoin USDT issuer Tether is a scam.
 “I’ve been saying that since 2017 that I thought there was a big problem with Tether,” Belfort said.

 Tether’s history includes important regulatory issues, such as the 2021 settlement with the New York Attorney General over allegations of covering up a loss of $850 million.
 This settlement required Tether to enhance its transparency efforts and disclose more information about its reserves.